 Originally from North Dakota, I have claimed Iowa as home since 2003.
-I’ve worked at DCAC since 2016 and prior to that worked in the Des Moines area in Emergency Vet care as well as a small animal clinic.
+I’ve worked at DCAC since 2016 and also enjoy helping as an Adjunct instructor at Iowa Lake Community College with the Surgery Labs.
 As a Registered Veterinary Technician I love getting to help our patients to be happy, healthy and enjoy nothing more than seeing their tails wagging or hearing that happy purr.
-My Husband David and I live on an acreage that we share with our 3 indoor cats, 1 resident outdoor cat, our French Bulldog Rupert and various tarantulas.
+My Husband David and I live on an acreage that we share with our 3 indoor cats (Kylo, Holden and Scully), 1 resident outdoor cat (Clairmont), our French Bulldogs Myrna Rose and Dutton, and various tarantulas.
 When we are not taking care of animals (David is a Veterinarian too) we enjoy hiking in Colorado, going to concerts and going on adventures anywhere we can get away to.

 I grew up on a farm in rural southern Minnesota.
 I have always loved animals.
 I graduated from Butterfield-Odin High School and then attended the Medical Institute of Minnesota in Minneapolis where I received my Veterinary Technician degree.
 I moved to Spirit Lake to do my internship and was hired at that time.
 I have been employed at the clinic for over 40 years.
 I still reside in Spirit Lake and have a dog named Lily.
 In my free time I enjoy being outdoors, exercising and time with family.
 I especially enjoy spoiling my Grandson Jack!